Should I Buy a Home in 2021? Is Now the Best Time?

 You Think Your Employment Situation Will Remain Stable

-The reason to consider buying a home if your employment situation is stable is that most experts predict that mortgage rates will remain relatively low in 2021.
-"Some economists forecast that rates will break the 3% range in 2021, but not rise much higher than 3.1% to 3.3%."
-While that's higher than rates were during the middle of the pandemic, they're still incredibly low by historical standards.
-In the mid-1980s, rates were routinely 15%+!
+The reason to consider buying a home if your employment situation is stable is that most experts predict that mortgage rates will remain relatively high in 2023.
+Yet, they’re still incredibly low by historical standards.
+In the mid-1980s, rates were routinely 12%.

 If you feel confident in your job and income level, you should take advantage of these rates before they rise too much.
 Most economists expect the economy to jumpstart once more people have the vaccine.
 That increase in economic activity will drive interest rates up.

-It's hard to argue against buying a home in 2021.
-You'll likely have a tailwind of a broad economic recovery, low interest rates, and banks are still relatively generous with credit.
+It’s hard to argue against buying a home in 2023.
+You’ll likely have a tailwind of a broad economic recovery, reasonable interest rates, and banks are still relatively generous with credit.
 Or, put another way, there are enough programs and loan types that you can probably find some way to qualify for a loan to buy a home.

-If you want to look for properties, please check them on SimpleShowing!
+If you want to look for properties, check them out at SimpleShowing!
 We make homeownership more affordable than ever.
 You can receive $5,000 towards closing costs when buying, and you can even book home tours online!
-We've worked diligently to make the process as quick and painless as possible.
+We’ve worked diligently to make the process as quick and painless as possible.